-- Should include a monitor per LP for the efficient handling of Exclusive accesses. - Must have a starvation prevention mechanism for all exclusive requests, whether using the monitor mechanism or some other means. - This specification recommends that progress on Secure Exclusive requests is independent of progress on Non-secure Exclusive requests.
+- Should include a monitor per LP for the efficient handling of Exclusive accesses. - Must have a starvation prevention mechanism for all exclusive requests, whether using the monitor mechanism or some other means. - It is recommended that progress on Secure exclusive requests is independent of progress on Non-secure Exclusive requests.